Cellebyte/led_firmware/README.md

 ## How-To Start

 The initial main file is the `boot.py`.
-From their it is separated by api objects and handling the http server and the led driver as well as the store module.
+From there it is separated by api objects and handling the http server and the led driver as well as the store module.

 ```tree